How To Start A Blog: The Definitive Guide

 Worthless Blogging Advice

 No one quite knows what this means and everyone says it.
-It’s relatively annoying.
+It’s relatively annoying, especially when you’re first learning how to start a blog.
+Ignore this.

 Better advice: Answer questions, give direction, provide resources, solve problems.